mwcproject/mwc-qt-wallet/DOC/README.md

 ## Exchange Withdrawals and Deposits

 ### Exchange Examples
-Exchanges may handle Deposits and Withdrawals with different Methods (File/Online).
+Exchanges may handle Deposits and Withdrawals with different Methods (File/Online). </br>
+Below examples show the overall Workflow of depositing/Withdrawing with the respective Methods. </br>
-To Setup your wallet to Listen please consult below Documents on how to Receive/Send Funds.
+For detailed Instructions on how to send and receive please consult below Documents on how to Receive/Send Funds.

 - [HTTP Example: Hotbit](hotbit_withdrawal.md.md)